Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/support.md

 - **acl** - If you have anything related to Access Control
 - **feat-req** - If you have any feature request for our template
 - **bug** - If you find any bug in template
-- **other** - if your ticket doesn't related to above mentioned ticket types
+- **other** - if your ticket isn't related to above mentioned ticket types

 Good examples can be: 💯

 - [question] How to change theme?
 - [question] How to change i18n locale?
-- [installation] Getting errors in npm run serve
+- [installation] Getting errors in npm run dev
 - [auth] Unexpected behavior after login
 - [other] Collapse component is not working as expected
-- [acl] How to disable certain routes for some user
 - [auth] I get redirected to login page even after login on refresh

 ### New Issue - New ticket

-Following above suggestion, it will be good if you create another support ticket if you have any other question/issue which is not related to your current ticket.
+Always consider creating a new support ticket for the question or issue you might have that is not related to your currently open ticket.

 Let's say you opened ticket for installation issue and want to ask about some component usage then it will be better to close installation ticket and open another ticket for that component to make support portal more accurate and easy find place.